esciencecenter-digital-skills/research-software-support/modules/softwaremanagementplans/slides-smp.md

 ## An SMP is not ...

-an addition bureaucratic hoop for researchers to jump through.
+an additional bureaucratic hoop for researchers to jump through.

 Make sure you represent it as a tool allowing researchers to get the most out of their effort.